jardimguilherme/SpotifySearch/README.md

-### This application is intended for global searches using Spotify API
+### This application is intended for global searching Spotify's Catalog using its proprietary API
 ### For any inquiries, reach me out @ guilherme.jardim@ufms.br

 For running the project you should have yarn installed.